-Many of our gallbladder patients struggle with getting enough protein and finding a source that will not cause them gallbladder attacks, trigger an inflammatory response, or worsen their symptoms.
-Unfortunately, a lot of protein-rich foods also come with fats that are often not tolerated by the body.
-Eggs, chicken, and pork are among the most common allergens which we have specifically categorized under the restricted food list of our recommended Gallbladder Diet.
-Alternative protein sources for those with gallbladder diseases, food intolerances, and other related gastrointestinal conditions are cold water fishes, Nutritional Yeast Flakes as well as collagen and gelatin.
+Many of our gallbladder patients struggle with getting enough protein and finding a source that will not cause gallbladder attacks, trigger an inflammatory response, or worsen their symptoms.
+Unfortunately, many protein-rich foods also come with fats that are often not tolerated by the body.
+Eggs, chicken, and pork are among the most common allergens, which we have specifically categorized under the restricted food list of our recommended Gallbladder Diet.
+Alternative protein sources for those with gallbladder diseases, food intolerances, and other related gastrointestinal conditions are cold-water fishes, Nutritional Yeast Flakes, and collagen and gelatin.

-Collagen and gelatin are proteins that are widely used for food, medicine, and cosmetics because of their excellent qualities.
+Collagen and gelatin are proteins widely used for food, medicine, and cosmetics because of their excellent qualities.
 They are biocompatible, which means that they do not produce toxic or immunological responses when exposed to the body or any living tissue.
-They also have weak antigenicity, which means that they won’t elicit an immune response when ingested – great news for those suffering from chronic inflammation, allergies, and autoimmune diseases.
+They also have weak antigenicity, so they won’t elicit an immune response when ingested – great news for those suffering from chronic inflammation, allergies, and autoimmune diseases.
 Collagen and gelatin protein are also biodegradable and easily absorbed by the body.

 What is Collagen Protein?

-Collagen is a protein found in the muscles, skin, bones, and connective tissues of humans and animals.
-It is the most abundant protein in the body which holds all living tissues together and is associated with muscular growth, elasticity and regeneration of skin, and the integrity of joints and bones.
+Collagen is a protein found in humans’ and animals’ muscles, skin, bones, and connective tissues.
+It is the most abundant protein in the body, which holds all living tissues together and is associated with muscular growth, elasticity and regeneration of skin, and the integrity of joints and bones.

 As we age, our natural collagen production declines, resulting in the slow deterioration of collagen fibers all over the body.
-Low collagen levels cause saggy and wrinkled skin, loss of cartilage, joint discomfort, bone loss, loss of muscle mass, and impaired mobility among others.
-In fact, it is widely believed that many chronic diseases are associated with the collagen protein either directly or indirectly.
+Low collagen levels cause saggy and wrinkled skin, loss of cartilage, joint discomfort, bone loss, loss of muscle mass, and impaired mobility.
+It is widely believed that many chronic diseases are associated with the collagen protein either directly or indirectly.

 Types of Collagen

-This is the strongest and most abundant type of collagen protein present in the body.
-Over 90% of collagen in the body belongs to this type.
+Type 1 collagen is the strongest and most abundant type of collagen protein present in the body.
+Over 90% of the collagen in the body belongs to this type.
 Type 1 collagen helps with the repair of damaged tissues, facilitates new tissue growth, and gives the skin its elastic quality.
 It also helps with wound healing and bone formation.
 It is synthesized by the body as a natural response to injury.
-Type 1 collagen is found in tendons, bones, skin tissues, and the lining of the gastrointestinal tract.
+Type 1 collagen is found in tendons, bones, skin tissues, and the gastrointestinal tract lining.

-This collagen type is crucial for the prevention of age-related joint pain and arthritis.
-It is also beneficial for athletes whose joints are at risk of early wear and tear.
-This type of collagen is mostly found in cartilages and tissues in between bones, the eyes, the ears, and the nose.
-If you believe in the saying “eat what ails you”, then it might be worth it to load up on this type of collagen if you have painful joints or if you are experiencing arthritis.
+This collagen type is crucial for preventing age-related joint pain and arthritis.
+It is also beneficial for athletes whose joints are at risk of premature wear and tear.
+This type of collagen is primarily found in cartilages and tissues between bones, the eyes, the ears, and the nose.
+If you believe in the saying “eat what ails you,” then it might be worth it to load up on this type of collagen if you have painful joints or are experiencing arthritis.

 This type of collagen is commonly seen alongside type 1, making it the second most abundant type.
-Type 3 collagen is found the walls of arteries and other hollow organs.
-It is critical for the development and maintenance of healthy cardiovascular tissues and blood vessels and is also important in the production of type 1 collagen structures.
+Type 3 collagen is found in the walls of arteries and other hollow organs.
+It is critical for developing and maintaining healthy cardiovascular tissues and blood vessels and is also important in the production of type 1 collagen structures.

-Type 4 collagen is very crucial in the formation of basal lamina, a thin layer of gel-like fluid which serves as a cushion for surrounding organs, muscles, and fat.
-Basal lamina also supports vascular function, digestion, respiration, and other systems.
-This type of collagen also serves as part of the capillaries’ filtration system.
+Type 4 collagen is crucial in forming basal lamina, a thin layer of gel-like fluid that serves as a cushion for surrounding organs, muscles, and fat.
+The basal lamina also supports vascular function, digestion, respiration, and other systems.
+This collagen type also serves as part of the capillaries’ filtration system.

-This type of collagen is most important during pregnancy or gestation as it is needed to make the surface of cells, as well as fibril-structures like the corneal tissue and the hair.
-It is also important in the production of other collagens.
+This type of collagen is most important during pregnancy or gestation as it is needed to make the surface of cells and fibril-structures (example: the corneal tissue and the hair).
+It is also essential in the production of other collagens.

-Type 10 collagen helps with bone growth as well as the healing and formation of bone structures.
+Type 10 collagen helps with bone growth and the healing and formation of bone structures.
 This type of collagen is involved in endochondral ossification, the process of bone tissue creation.

-- Bovine (cow) – Collagen from cows are the most common.
+- Bovine (cow) – Collagen from cows is the most common.
 It is a rich source of Types 1 and 3 collagen.

 - Porcine (pig) – This collagen source is most similar to human collagen.

-- Piscine (fish) – Collagen peptides from fish are said to be the best and most effective in raising Type 1 and overall collagen levels in the body.
+- Piscine (fish) – Collagen peptides from fish are the best and most effective in raising Type 1 and overall collagen levels in the body.

 How about the Gelatin Protein?
 What is it?

-Gelatin is basically a part of a broken-down collagen.
+Gelatin is a part of broken-down collagen.
 It is an odorless, tasteless mixture of peptides and proteins produced from hydrolyzed collagen.
-Gelatin is from the same source as collagen and although they have the same amino acid profile, they have different chemical properties.
+Gelatin is from the same source as collagen, and although they have the same amino acid profile, they have different chemical properties.

-Gelatin, just like collagen has a lot of culinary and non-culinary uses.
+Gelatin, just like collagen, has a lot of culinary and non-culinary uses.
 It is used to make glue and photography films.
-Gelatin is also used by pharmaceutical companies to help make easy-to-swallow gel capsules and to hide the unpleasant taste and odors of some substances that need to be ingested.
-As food, it is commonly found in fruit snacks, Jello, marshmallows, soups and sauces, or is used as a binder when baking.
+Pharmaceutical companies also use gelatin to help make easy-to-swallow gel capsules and hide the unpleasant taste and odors of some substances that need to be ingested.
+It is commonly found in fruit snacks, Jello, marshmallows, soups, and sauces or is used as a binder when baking.

 Types of Gelatin

 Gelatin comes in different varieties depending on the source.
-If you have dietary restrictions or religious and personal preferences, it is important that you know the following types and their sources:
+If you have dietary restrictions or religious and personal preferences, you must know the following types and their sources:

-- Bovine – If you are looking for gelatin that is made from grass-fed cows, bovine is the way to go.
+- Bovine – If you are looking for gelatin made from grass-fed cows, bovine is the way to go.

-- Porcine – Porcine gelatin is primarily made from pigs’ hide and bones.
+- Porcine – Porcine gelatin is primarily made from pigs’ hide and bones, making it cheaper than bovine.
 These pigs are fed a mixed diet.
-This type is usually cheaper than bovine.

-- Isinglass – This type of gelatin is rare but still available in selected places.
+- Isinglass – This gelatin type is rare but still available in selected places.
 It is sourced and extracted from the air bladders of the sturgeon fish.

 - Agar-agar – Many vegans prefer this type of gelatin.
-Agar-agar, also known as the Japanese gelatin, is a dried seaweed often used as a setting agent.
+Agar-agar, also known as Japanese gelatin, is a dried seaweed often used as a setting agent.
 It is available in powder, strands, or block forms.
-Agar is a low calorie food with a little amount of protein and carbohydrates but it is not a source of collagen.
+Agar is a low-calorie food with a small amount of protein and carbohydrates, but it is not a source of collagen.

 - Carrageenan – This type of gelatin is also called Irish moss.
 It is derived from seaweed that is abundant in Ireland and is often used to make meads and homebrews.
 Just like agar-agar, it is a common gelatin alternative for vegans.
 However, it is not a good protein or collagen source.

 In terms of health benefits, collagen and gelatin are relatively equal.
-However, when it comes to digestibility and bioavailability, the two have slight differences.
+However, the two have slight differences when it comes to digestibility and bioavailability.

 7 Gelatin and Collagen Benefits